In the series of firsts: snow holidays!

 FOR BABIES IN BABY CARRIERS

-FOR BABIES IN STROLLER, WE FOCUSE ON WARMTH
+FOR BABIES IN STROLLER RIDES WARMTH

 We choose clothes that are truly waterproof and breathable.